entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli ms add NAME`

-Adds a microservice component to the bundle
+Add a microservice component to the bundle

 ```
 USAGE